 The building principal will notify the parent/guardian promptly as to whether the fee waiver request has been granted or denied.
-Questions regarding the fee waiver application process should be addressed to the building principal.
+Questions regarding the fee waiver application process or an appeal of the district's decision to deny a fee waiver should be addressed to the building principal.